Filippo Romagna

-Filippo Romagna (born 26 May 1997) is an Italian professional footballer who plays as centre-back for club Sassuolo.
+Filippo Romagna (born 26 May 1997) is an Italian professional footballer who plays as centre-back.

 Club career

 Early career

 Born in 1997, Romagna started his football career with the local team in his hometown, Fano.
 At the age of 10, Romagna moved to Rimini.
 In 2011, Internazionale tried to sign with Romagna but he eventually joined Juventus F.C.
 Youth Sector.
 During his stay within Juventus academy, he became also captain of the Under-19 team, which plays in Campionato Nazionale Primavera.

 Juventus

 Loan to Novara and Brescia

 On 29 August 2016, he was loaned to Serie B club Novara until the end of 2016–17 season.
 On 22 October, he made his professional and league debut against at Stadio Silvio Piola, replacing Gianluca Sansone in the 79th minute of a 1–0 home win over Avellino.
 On 29 November.
 Romagna played in the fourth round of Coppa Italia in a 3–0 away defeat against ChievoVerona, he played the full match.
 Romangna ended his loan with only five appearances.
 In January he was recall to the first team.

 In January 2017 he was sent on loan to Serie B club Brescia, in order to find more playing time.
 He made his debut with Brescia on 24 February 2017, in the league match won 4–1 against Cittadella.
 Romagna ended his six-month loan to Brescia with 14 appearances, all as a starter.